yohm/rb_call/README.md

 bundle
 ```

-Use Python3.
-Install `msgpack-rpc-python` package.
+Use Python 3 and then install `msgpack-rpc-python` package.

 ```
 pip install msgpack-rpc-python
 ```

-We used Python 3.5.2 and msgpack-rpc-python 0.4 for testing.

 Execute a sample script as follows.